michaelweinold/LEDatabases/README.md

-# LEDatabases
+## 💡LEDatabases
-💡List of databases on the performance and cost of LED chips and LED based luminaires.
+List of databases on the performance and cost of LED chips and LED based luminaires.

 ### Active databases